dailybruin/the-stack/_posts/2018-11-20-2018db-recruitment.md

 <div id="majors-graph" align="center"></div>

 <p class = "para">
 Daily Bruin's incoming class represents a total of 74 undergraduate and graduate majors.
-The most section with the most majors is News, with 23 majors represented.
+The section with the most majors is News, with 23 majors represented.
 The section with the least majors is Online, with only 7 majors represented.
 (Note: Double majors are counted as two unique majors if they are from separate departments.)
 </p>

 <p class ="para">